High-altitude balloon: BalloonSat

+Variety payloads

+Besides conducting scientific activities, schools, influencers and other individuals have launched a wide variety of novelty payloads to the stratosphere with high-altitude balloons.
+These have included teddy bears, LEGO figurines, hamburgers, pizza, Cornish pasties, garlic bread, bacon and cans of beer.
+Japanese electronics manufacturer Toshiba attempted to record an advertisement in near space with an armchair and cameras tethered to a high-altitude balloon.

 Geostationary balloon satellite

-Geostationary balloon satellites (GBS) are proposed high-altitute balloons that would float in the mid-stratosphere (60,000 to 70,000 ft above sea level) at a fixed point over the Earth's surface and thereby act as an atmospheric satellite.
-At that altitude, air density is 1/15 of what it is at sea level.
+Geostationary balloon satellites (GBS) are proposed high-altitude balloons that would float in the mid-stratosphere (60,000 to 70,000 ft above sea level) at a fixed point over the Earth's surface and thereby act as an atmospheric satellite.
+At those altitudes, air density is around 1/15 to 1/20 of what it is at sea level.
 The average wind speed at these levels is less than that at the surface.
 A propulsion system would allow the balloon to move into and maintain its position.
 The GBS would be powered with solar panels.

 A GBS could be used to provide broadband Internet access over a large area.
 Laser broadband would connect the GBS to the network, which could then provide a large area of coverage because of its wider line of sight over the curvature of the Earth and unimpeded Fresnel zone.

-Arizona space balloon port
+Spaceport Tucson

-World View Enterprises built and operates a balloon spaceport (high-altitude balloon port) in Pima County, Arizona.
+World View Enterprises built and operates the balloon spaceport in Tucson, Arizona.
+The spaceport is owned by Pima County, Arizona.